AlbertHunduza/Hadoop-MapReduce-Sentiment-Analysis/SETUP.md

 - Without modifications the docker container can only host one docker program at a time.
 So you are required to copy & paste this folder for each MapReduce job and repeat the previous steps for each folder
 - You are required to use the provided `mapper.py` and `reducer.py` to write your program
+- You can use the provided twitter.txt file as the input file, or you can paste your own input text file in the hadoop_code folder
+   - if you use your own input file modify the code in the run.sh file to use that file as the input instead of the twitter.txt file
 - Execute your program in the **second** terminal that you prepared in the previous section
   - From the `code` directory execute `sh run.sh`
   - You will see lots of output